mwvgroup/Pitt-Google-Broker/broker/consumer/kafka-console-connect.md

 The connector can be configured to run in "standalone" or "distributed" mode.
 Distributed is recommended for production environments, partly due to its fault tolerance.
 I initially tried distributed, but:
-1) I got confused about where to put the connector configs, and
+a) I got confused about where to put the connector configs, and
-2) I'm not totally clear on what the distributed-specific worker options are and what they do. starting with standalone mode for the following
+b) I'm not totally clear on what the distributed-specific worker options are and what they do.
+Starting with standalone mode for the following
 (but we should probably switch at some point):

 __Install__